cdgriffith/Box/CONTRIBUTING.rst

 - Please include sample code and traceback (or unexpected behavior) of the error you are experiencing.

-- Python version and Operating System.
+- Also include Python version and Operating System.

 Pull Requests
 -------------